 Papa Vince’s balsamic contains notes of fig and raspberry.
 The fruity taste achieves a nice balance of sweet and tart.
 Papa Vince uses a lot of red wine vinegar so it also contains notes of red wine.
 The viscosity is perfect for salad dressings, sandwiches, pizza, vegetables and fruit.

 One drawback is that red wine vinegar is the first ingredient.
 A true balsamic should contain mostly grape must.

 This ingredient profile affects the purity and flavor.
-While the sweet and tart flavor is delicious, it’s questionable whether this balsamic is traditional.
+While the sweet and tart flavor is delicious, it’s questionable whether this balsamic vinegar is traditional.

 - 5 ounces of Sicilian balsamic vinegar.

 - Wooden barrels used for maturation are lead-free.

 - More red wine vinegar than grape must.

 - Overly sweet flavor may affect versatility.